kishoregajjala/DeepRL-PRJ-Navigation/README.md

 (For Windows users) Check out [this link](https://support.microsoft.com/en-us/help/827218/how-to-determine-whether-a-computer-is-running-a-32-bit-version-or-64/ "this link") if you need help with determining if your computer is running a 32-bit version or 64-bit version of the Windows operating system.

 (For AWS) If you'd like to train the agent on AWS ([and have not enabled a virtual screen](https://github.com/Unity-Technologies/ml-agents/blob/master/docs/Training-on-Amazon-Web-Service.md\ "and have not enabled a virtual screen")), then please use [this link](https://s3-us-west-1.amazonaws.com/udacity-drlnd/P1/Banana/Banana_Linux_NoVis.zip/ "this link") to obtain the "headless" version of the environment.
 You will not be able to watch the agent without enabling a virtual screen, but you will be able to train the agent.
 (To watch the agent, you should follow the instructions to [enable a virtual screen](https://github.com/Unity-Technologies/ml-agents/blob/master/docs/Training-on-Amazon-Web-Service.md/ "enable a virtual screen"), and then download the environment for the Linux operating system above.)

+### Step 3: Explore the Environment
+After you have followed the instructions above, open Navigation.ipynb (located in the p1_navigation/ folder in the DRLND GitHub repository) and follow the instructions to learn how to use the Python API to control the agent.

+### (Optional) Build your Own Environment

+For this project, we have built the Unity environment for you, and you must use the environment files that we have provided.

+If you are interested in learning to build your own Unity environments after completing the project, you are encouraged to follow the instructions [here](https://github.com/Unity-Technologies/ml-agents/blob/master/docs/Getting-Started-with-Balance-Ball.md/ "here"), which walk you through all of the details of building an environment from a Unity scene.